Crampton locomotive: Design variations

 Because the single driving axle was behind the firebox, Crampton locomotives usually had outside cylinders.
 However, some inside cylinder versions were built using indirect drive, then known as a jackshaft.
 The inside cylinders drove a crankshaft located in front of the firebox and the crankshaft was connected to the driving wheels by outside rods.
 Some long-wheelbase s were also built using this crankshaft system.
 The boiler feed-pump was often driven from the crankshaft as well because many Cramptons were built before the injector was invented.

-Another peculiarity on some Crampton locomotives was the use of a boiler of oval cross-section, to lower the centre of gravity.
-It would nowadays be regarded as bad engineering practice because the internal pressure would tend to push the boiler into a circular cross-section and increase the risk of metal fatigue.
+Another feature on some Crampton locomotives was the use of a boiler of oval cross-section, to lower the centre of gravity.
+It was later seen as a major flaw, because the internal pressure would tend to push the boiler into a circular cross-section and increase the risk of fatigue.

 Usage

 Crampton locomotives were used by some British railways and speeds of up to 120 km/h (75 mph) were achieved on the LNWR.
 They were more popular in France, southern Germany and the US.
 In France the expression "prendre la Crampton" meant to catch an express, and in the argot of the Saint Cyr military academy, footplate staff were known as "officiers de Crampton" (and this as late as 1971).
 One of the French examples has been preserved in the Cité du Train (the French Railway Museum) at Mulhouse and is still in working order.
 This is number 80 of the Chemin de Fer de l'Est, the Paris-Strasbourg line, which is named "Le Continent".